Before You Chase a Hurricane

 If you’re going to go to Florida, check and double-check your license status, before you do the work.
-A job seemingly out in the unincorporated country, but still technically located in the city, could inadvertantly land you in hot water if the right people, and by right people, I mean the wrong people, want to intimidate and harrass you.
+A job seemingly out in the unincorporated country, but still technically located in the city, could inadvertently land you in hot water if the right people, and by right people, I mean the wrong people, want to intimidate and harass you.

 Needless to say, it’s hard to buy shingles when there aren’t any shingles to buy.

 Maybe you’ll have your shingles trucked-in from out of state.
 Cool.
 That’s smart, assuming you can find a safe place to store your material…and you can secure a forklift.

 However, you better make sure every shingle wrapper you truck in is clearly marked Miami-Dade County approved or your shingles won’t get past the state line.
 By the way, nobody will admit to installing 3-tab shingles, but do yourself a favor and check out the wrapper on the CT-20 shingles from Certainteed.

 On more than one occasion, we had to load up in Mobile, Alabama, and make the 1 hour drive back to Pensacola with a trailer load of almost everything we needed.
 They love their 2″ drip edge in Pensacola.
 Good luck finding it in stock after a Hurricane.